vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 - Eyes wide open {% rf 'Numbers 24:4' %}.
 - Not being aware of earthly surroundings {% rf '2 Corinthians 12:1-4' %}.

-## What else happens to the genuine prophet?
+## What is another characteristic?

 > Also I heard the voice of the Lord, saying, Whom shall I send, and who will go for us?
 Then said I, Here am I; send me.
 And he said, *Go, and tell this people*, Hear ye indeed, but understand not; and see ye indeed, but perceive not.
 {% ct 'Isaiah 6:8-9' %}